 Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response 7.5 To ensure sufficient provision of the approved basic standard of residential Supported in principle but addressed through an alternative approach. aged care accommodation for those with limited financial means, providers should continue to be obliged to make available a proportion of their Arrangements to ensure older Australians with limited financial means can access residential care will be strengthened. accommodation to supported residents.
 The Australian Government should set the level of the obligation on a regional basis.
-Where providers do not meet the supported resident ratio obligation in their region, a sliding scale of penalties The Aged Care Financing Authority will review current measures to protect access for these care recipients, including the supported resident ratios that apply in each planning region to ensure equitable access to aged care for socially and financially disadvantaged older people. should be levied, where the size of the penalty would depend on the severity of the non-compliance.
+Where providers do not meet the supported resident ratio obligation in their region, a sliding scale of penalties should be levied, where the size of the penalty would depend on the severity of the non-compliance.
 The current pricing arrangements (which apply a 25 per cent discount to the full rate of the accommodation supplement when facilities do not have more than 40 per cent supported residents) should be abolished.
-The Authority will also examine the ongoing appropriateness of the current supported resident arrangements, whereby the level of the accommodation supplement payable in respect of residents in an aged care home is higher if more than 40 per cent of the residents in the home are supported residents, and will be asked to advise on cost neutral alternatives to the current arrangements.
-The Authority will have an ongoing role in monitoring access for different groups across regions and in reviewing and advising the Minister for Mental Health and Ageing on aged care financing issues including prices for aged care subsidies and supplements.
-In addition, the aged care reform package includes a number of other measures to improve the access of older Australians with limited financial means to aged care: • From 1 July 2014, the maximum level of the accommodation supplement that the Government pays in respect of care recipients who cannot meet their own accommodation costs will be significantly increased, for aged care homes that are built or significantly refurbished after the announcement of the aged care reform package.
-Ongoing funding will be provided to continue enhancements to the aged care viability supplement for homes providing services in rural and remote areas, to Indigenous Australians and to people who are homeless or at risk of homelessness, a significant proportion of whom are financially and socially disadvantaged. • The Capital Grants and Zero Real Interest Loan programs, which support the construction of aged care homes providing services to rural and remote communities and financially disadvantaged populations will be reformed so that funding can be more flexibly targeted to services in priority areas.
+The Aged Care Financing Authority will review current measures to protect access for these care recipients, including the supported resident ratios that apply in each planning region to ensure equitable access to aged care for socially and financially disadvantaged older people.
+The Authority will also examine the ongoing appropriateness of the current supported resident arrangements, whereby the level of the accommodation supplement payable in respect of residents in an aged care home is higher if more than 40 per cent of the residents in the home are supported residents, and will be asked to acvise on cost neutral alternatives to the current arrangements.
+The Authority will have an ongoing role in monitoring access for different groups across regions and in reviewing and advising the Minister for Mental Health and Ageing on aged care financing issues including prices for aged the Freedom of care subsidies and supplements.
+In addition, the aged care reform package includes a number of other measures to improve the access of older Australians with limited financial means to aged care: Relind released under the From 1 July 2014, the maximum level of the accommodation supplement that the Government pays in respect of care recipients who cannot meet their own accommodation costs will be significantly increased, for aged care homes that are built or significantly refurbished after the announcement of the aged care reform package.
+Ongoing funding will be provided to continue enhancements to the aged care viability supplement for homes providing services in rural and remote areas, to Indigenous Australians and to people who are homeless or at risk of homelessness, a significant proportion of whom are financially and socially disadvantaged.
+The Capital Grants and Zero Real Interest Loan programs, which support the construction of aged care homes providing services to rural and remote communities and financially disadvantaged populations will be reformed so that funding can be more flexibly targeted to services in priority areas.